Chorizo Steamed Clams

 Ingredients30 m servings 986

 - Place large pot over medium heat; add olive oil.
 Stir in diced onion; cook and stir until onions begin to turn translucent, 3 or 4 minutes.
 Add chorizo; cook and stir to render some fat, about 3 minutes.
 Add garlic and cook 1 minute.
 Pour in white wine.
+Watch Now

 - Raise heat to high and bring liquid to a boil.
 Immediately add clams and distribute evenly.
 Cover and cook until clams open, about 7 minutes.
 During this time you can occasionally shake the pot to "stir" the clams using potholders or a kitchen towel to hold the pot handles.
 It's best not to open the lid and stir.
+Watch Now

 - When clams have opened, remove pot from heat.
 Stir in butter and parsley; allow butter to melt.
 Serve clams in heated bowls with lots of the liquid.
+Watch Now

 - Cook's Note: